khanh95duong/snake/readme.txt

 containing everything, the style sheets are easy to read, and the script is properly commented.
 All three validation tests pass.
 The game is contains no errors and provides a hard experience for the player.
 The HighScore API was incorperated correctly and a readme was submitted with this assignment.

+CSS FEATURES
+	Text effect on the title.
+	An animation above the canvas.
+	Transition on the start button.

+JAVASCRIPT LIB
+	We used JQuery

+BEAR TO IMPLEMENT
+	The food was the hardesnt to iimplement.
+We had to spawn the food on the correct tile so the snack can eat it.